Skip to content

 net start w3svc

-# Additionally, any other services stopped when WAS shuts down have been restarted.
+# Additionally, any other services that were stopped when WAS was shut down have been started.

 Img

-To automatically detect console applications, set environment variables from a batch file before starting the application:
+To automatically instrument a console application, set the environment variables from a batch file before starting the application:

 rem Set environment variables